cindoha-hash/lab1_cindoha-hash/README.md

 Lab 1 - Grade Evaluator & Archiver

-This project includes a Python script to evaluate student grades from a CSV file and a Bash script to archive the current `grades.csv` file for future use.
+This project includes a Python script that evaluate student grades from a CSV file and a Bash script to archive the current `grades.csv` file for future use.

  1.Files Included

 - grade-evaluator.py
 - organizer.sh
-- Readme.md
+- README.md
 - grades.csv (for testing)

  2.Requirements